-Cedeca Ceara is a non-governmental entity that defends the rights of children and adolescents, especially when violated by the public authorities.
-It has been active since 1994 in the State of Ceara, intervening through three main strategies.
+Cedeca Ceara, Centro de Defesa de Criança e do Adolescente do Ceará, is a non-governmental entity that defending the rights of children and adolescents, especially when they are violated by the actions or omissions of public authorities, with a view to the full and universal exercise of human rights, contributing to the construction of a model of society free from structural oppression.
+It has been active since 1994 in the State of Ceará, intervening through three main strategies.
 Defence of rights, social mobilization, and production and dissemination of critical knowledge.
 Along the way, it has acted on issues such as the right to health, control and monitoring of the public budget, the right to participation, the fight against child labour, the fight against institutional violence, and the right to education.